 Geography: Greece, officially known as The Hellenic Republic, is the southernmost country on the European mainland.
 With an area of 131.940 square kilometers, Greece is about the same size as England or New York State.
 Greece's longest border is with the sea.
 Over 3,000 Greek islands are scattered about the eastern Mediterranean, roughly 200 of them inhabited.
 The Greek mainland shares land borders with Albania, the Former Yugoslav Republic of Macedonia (FYROM), Bulgaria and Turkey.

-Greece's capital city, Athens, (Population: 3,072,922) is also its largest, and is served by Piraeus, which is the country's main port.
+Greece's capital city: Athens, (Population: 3.090.508).
 Although more than half the population is classified as urban, rural life retains a powerful influence.
 A strong sense of community and family ties prevail even in the busiest of metropolitan centers.

-Climate: The climate of Greece is mediterranean with summers that are usually hot and dry, and the winters that can be quiet cold and wet.
-The upper part of Greece can be very cold during the winter and snow is not uncommon.
+Climate: The climate of Greece is Mediterranean with summers that are usually hot and dry, and the winters that can be quite cold and wet.
+The northern part of Greece can be very cold during the winter and snow is not uncommon.

 Religion: Most Greeks belong to the Greek Orthodox Church, which is governed by a synod of metropolitan bishops, presided over by the Archbishop of Athens.
 The largest religious minority is the concentration of Greek Muslims in northeastern Thrace.
 Some islands in the Ionian and Aegean have a significant number of Catholics.
 Greece's once vibrant Jewish community was nearly vanished in World War II.